vtexdocs/dev-portal-content/docs/vtex-io/Store Framework Apps/layout-apps/vtex-condition-layout-v1-doc.md

 | `specificationProperties` | `array` | List of product specifications. |
 | `areAllVariationsSelected` | `value` | Whether all product variations available on the page were selected by the user (`true`) or not (`false`). |

-:information_source: *Since the Condition Layout can only be used with product contexts, only the subjects listed above are needed for the proper functioning of the `condition` block.
+> ℹ️ *Since the Condition Layout can only be used with product contexts, only the subjects listed above are needed for the proper functioning of the `condition` block.
 Remember to choose the subject's value according to the value passed to the `object` prop*.

 ## Modus Operandi